 Is ESWT FDA approved?

-- Dornier EpoSTM Ultra by- Dornier Medical Systems, Inc.; FDA inspection of the manufacturing facility determined that the applicant was in compliance with the Quality System Regulation (21 CFR 820).
+- Dornier Epos Ultra by- Dornier Medical Systems, Inc.; FDA inspection of the facility determined that the applicant was in compliance with the Quality System Regulation (21 CFR 820).
 Approval for this PMA application was issued on January 15, 2002.

 - The National Institute for Clinical Excellence (NICE) reviewed the procedure in 2015 and approved Shockwave therapy for general use in all medical facilities.

-- Indications for Use The Dornier EpoSTM Ultra is a non-surgical alternative for the treatment of chronic plantar fasciitis for patients with symptoms of plantar fasciitis for 6 months or more and a history of unsuccessful conservative therapy.
+- Indications for Use The Dornier Epos Ultra: It is a non-surgical option for the treatment of chronic plantar fasciitis.
+It is used for patients with symptoms of plantar fasciitis lasting 6 months or more.
+Patients must have a history of failed conservative therapy.
 Plantar fasciitis is defined as the traction degeneration of the plantar fascial band at its origin on the medial tubercle of the calcaneus.